Arun-class lifeboat: History

-The three prototype boats were withdrawn between 1994 and 1997, the third of which then went on display at the National Lifeboat Museum.
+The three prototype boats were withdrawn between 1994 and 1997, the third of which then went on display first at the National Lifeboat Museum, and later at the Chatham Historic Dockyard.
 The production series boats were taken out of regular service between 1998 and 2007.
 While a few have found new uses around the coast of Great Britain, the majority have been sold to other lifeboat operators around the world, predominantly in China, Finland and Iceland, and some further boats were built new for service in Canada and Greece.
 Those travelling long distances go as deck cargo on larger ships but those going to closer harbours are generally sailed across under their own power.
 The first boat to go to Iceland, Richard Evans, was loaded as deck cargo on a container ship but was washed overboard during the passage – the only Arun to have been lost at sea.

-After their RNLI service, 35 boats joined other fleets to continue their service as lifeboats.
-As of Dec 2023, it is thought that 12 are still in service, with 2 under restoration.
+After their relatively short RNLI service, averaging at just under 20 years, 35 boats joined other fleets to continue their service as lifeboats.
+As of December 2025, it is thought that 11 were still in service, with two under restoration for further service.